IBM/cloud-pak-deployer/docs/src/30-reference/configuration/openshift.md

 - [OpenShift on Microsoft Azure - self-managed](#openshift-on-microsoft-azure---self-managed)
 - [OpenShift on vSphere](#openshift-on-vsphere)

-Every OpenShift cluster definition of a few mandatory properties that control which version of OpenShift is installed, the number and flavour of control plane and compute nodes and the underlying infrastructure, dependent on the cloud platform on which it is provisioned.
+Every OpenShift cluster definition of a few mandatory properties that control which version of OpenShift is installed (except for Existing OpenShift), the number and flavour of control plane and compute nodes and the underlying infrastructure, dependent on the cloud platform on which it is provisioned.
 Storage is a mandatory element for every `openshift` definition.
 For a list of supported storage types per cloud platform, refer to [Supported storage types](#supported-storage-types).

 Additionally, one can configure [Upstream DNS Servers](./dns.md) and [OpenShift logging](logging-auditing.md).